 Not every flash drive out there can be used with a Mac computer right out of the box.
 Some flash drives have to be formatted first before you can store files on them.
-In this article, we are taking a closer look at the Disk Utility, which comes with all recent versions of the Mac OS X operating system and how you can use it to format USB drive Mac.
+In this article, we are taking a closer look at the Disk Utility, which comes with all recent versions of the Mac OS X operating system, and how you can use it to format a USB drive on a Mac.

 Understanding File Systems

 macOS and Windows support different file systems.
 The main file system of macOS is Apple File System also known as APFS.
 It was developed by Apple and first introduced in macOS 10.13 as an improved new file system with notable features such as, stronger encryption, space sharing, and fast directory sizing to name a few.